Buying Property In Guatemala

 Nov 29, 2017

 by Jake Stamp

 The first question every realtor in Guatemala gets from a foreigner is, “Is buying property in Guatemala feasible?”
-And next question is usually, “Should I buy property in Guatemala?”
+And the next question is usually, “Should I buy property in Guatemala?”

 The answer to both questions is simple: Yes.